gracejadamiec/portfolio-landing-page/readme.md

 ## Setup/Installation Requirements

-* Clones the Respo from GitHub to your local machine
+* Clones the Repo from GitHub to your local machine
 * Open the index.html in your browser
 * Using the terminal us command cd portfolio-landing-page to get into the directory
-* Open Atom using the comand Atom .
+* Open Atom using the command Atom .
 * View the code in Atom

-## Known Bugs

-There are no known bugs so far